zokradonh/kopano-docker/ldap_demo/README.md

 $ docker-compose -f examples/kopano-multiserver.yml up
 ```

 Demo users created in the demo ldap all have a password that is identical to the username, e.g. the password for `user1` user `user1`.
+The user `user23 is setup to be an admin within Kopano.`